fedidat/HexoSite/source/_posts/60-concurrent-modification-exception.md

 });
 ```

-Now there are several solutions, depending on your needs and
+There are several solutions, depending on your needs and
 programming styles.

 ## 1. Efficiency

-If you have Java 8 and you find the syntax elegant enough in your use-case, removeIf is by far the best method, as it is safe and efficient:
+If you have Java 8 and you find the syntax elegant enough for your use-case, removeIf is by far the best method, as it is safe and efficient:

 ```java
 numbers.removeIf(n -> n == 2);